wgxcodersdc/front-end-community/first-timers-guides/first_timers_javascript_guide.md

-# WWCDC JavaScript First Timer's Guide
+# WGXCDC JavaScript First Timer's Guide

 This guide is for people who understand the basics of HTML and CSS and want an introduction to Javascript.